 A well-structured website helps users and business owners in many ways.
 For instance, it helps improve the intuitive products/services listed on site.
 Also, it can help improve collaboration between design teams and business owners.

-Understanding the fundamentals of web design is essential for everyone.
+Understanding the fundamentals and design process of a website is essential for everyone.
 Thus, we will discuss the fundamental steps of a structured website that you must know.

 What Are Website Design Fundamental Principles?